Self awareness is a measure of intelligence in the animal kingdom.

 Her trainer, Dr Francine Patterson, has also seen her invent new signs of her own - like the combination of signs for "finger-bracelet" to describe a ring.
 Koko even demonstrated that she feels emotions much like a human being.
 She once asked if she could have a cat and chose out a gray male Manx as her pet, which she cared for as a baby.
 Later that year, the cat escaped and was hit by a car.
 When Patterson explained the cat had gone, Koko signed "bad-sad-bad" and "frown-cry-frown-sad".
 After that, Koko the gorilla was able to pick out two new kittens which became her surrogate babies.

 Aquatic mammals have also been awarded with mirror self-recognition.
-The set-up had to be tailored a little differently, of course...
+Although the set-up had to be tailored a little differently...

 All the predictions bore true.
 In fact, the Bottlenose dolphins went one step further by consistently selecting the best reflective surfaces to view their new markings.